echau01/Tetris-Clone/README.md

 - As a user, I want to be able to clear line(s) by completely filling a row with the tiles of tetrominoes.
 - As a user, I want to be able to see my current in-game score.
 - As a user, I want to be able to see the number of lines I have cleared so far.
+- As a user, I want to be able to see my current in-game level.
 - As a user, I want to be able to see the next piece that will come after I place the current piece.
 - As a user, I want to be able to replay the game after it ends.